matklad/matklad.github.io/_posts/2017-03-12-min-of-three.markdown

    10.67 :       vmovsd %xmm0,(%rdi,%rsi,8)
 ~~~

-`perf annotate` uses AT&T assembly syntax, this means that instruction
+`perf annotate` uses AT&T assembly syntax, this means that the destination
-destination registry is on the right.
+registry is on the right.

 The `xmm0` registry holds the value of `curr[iy]`, which was calculated on the
 previous iteration.
 Values of `prev[iy - 1]` and `prev[iy]` are fetched into
 `xmm1` and `xmm2`.
-It is nice that although the original code contained three
+Note that although the original code contained three `if`
-`if` expressions, the assembly does not have any jumps and instead uses two
+expressions, the assembly does not have any jumps and instead uses two `min` and
-`min` and one `blend` instruction to select the minimum.
-Nevertheless, a
+one `blend` instruction to select the minimum.
+Nevertheless, a significant
-significant amount of time, according to `perf`, is spent calculating the
+amount of time, according to `perf`, is spent calculating the minimum.
-minimum.

 ## Optimization